Skip to main content

 These are the top attractions that every child must simply see in Berlin

-In Berlin, new destinations await you and your loved ones every day.
-Whether you want to discover the city in a relaxed way, enjoy cultural highlights, learn more about Berlin's history or take a trip into the surrounding countryside - you're guaranteed never to get bored in the capital.
+In Berlin, new excursion destinations await you and your loved ones every day, whether you want to discover the city in a relaxed way, enjoy cultural highlights, learn more about Berlin's history or take a trip into the surrounding area - you're guaranteed never to get bored in the capital.

-However, with so many possible activities with children in Berlin, it can be difficult to decide: That's why our ranking helps to bring some order to the colourful pile of children's activities.
+However, with so many things to do with children in Berlin, it can be difficult to decide: With our ranking, we therefore provide a little order in the colourful pile of children's activities.

 Pandas at Berlin Zoo: Germany´s only pandas Meng Meng & Jiao Qing can be found in Berlin.